dladams/duneproc/doc/tutorial02.md

 The examples above were run with dunesw v09_53_00d00, dunerun 1.17.0 and duneproc 2.3.6 and 1-8 succeeded.

-A fcl fix was submitted to dunedataprep to fix example 9.
-See [dunedataprep issue 1](https://github.com/DUNE/dunedataprep/issues/1).
+Work is in progress to fix the other examples.
+See [duneproc issue 3](https://github.com/dladams/duneproc/issues/3).